ajenaro/laravel-messages/README.md

-## Laravel Dashboard with AdminLTE3
+## Laravel Messages with AdminLTE3

 1. Clone the repository with git clone